benelan/need-info-action/README.md

 The appropriate method is determined depending on whether the Action is triggered by an issue or comment event.

 ### Issue Event Webhook
-The `issues` event method can be run on `opened`, `edited` and/or `labeled` actions.
+The `issues` event methods can be run on `opened`, `edited`, and/or `labeled`.
-- The Action checks if an issue has at least one of the `labelsToCheck`.
-If it does, it checks the issue body for the `requiredItems`.
+- The Action checks if an issue has at least one of the `labelsToCheck`, or in the case of a `labeled` action, checks if the added label is a label to check.
+If so, it checks the issue body for the `requiredItems`.
   - If the issue satisfies all of the requirements then the Action ends.
   - If any requirement is not satisfied then `labelToAdd` is added to the issue.
 The Action comments on the issue with the `response` for all of the `requiredItems` that were not provided.
 - If the issue does not have any `labelsToCheck` then the Action ends.